Initiated in 2019, Study God's Word! was originally an annual conference in the Pacific Northwest featuring speakers teaching

 3. Commentaries aren't always correct.

-Amid declining biblical literacy around the world, this conference brings together concerned scholars,
+Amid declining biblical literacy around the world, Study God's Word! brings together concerned scholars, pastors and teachers

 The Chicago Statement on Biblical Inerrancy (1978)

 emphasizes that only a high inerrant view of Scripture maintains the force of God's word.